 This service is more useful when getting metadata files instead of HTML, but you may wish to work with a page’s entire HTML contents and then parse out information from that.

 Be aware that the fetching process can take quite some time and that servers may not want to fulfill hundreds or thousands of page requests in seconds.
 Fetching allows you to set a “throttle delay” which determines the amount of time between requests.
 The default is 5 seconds per row in your dataset (5000 milliseconds).
+We recommend leaving this at 1000 or greater.

 Note the following: